thenbrent/multisite-user-management/readme.txt

 = Does this plugin assign the default role to existing users? =

 Yes, existing users will receive the default role.
-If you change the default role, existing users with the old default role will receive the new default role.
+If you change the default role, all of your users with the old default role will receive the new default role.

-= Will default roles be allocated to new users who are also registering a new site? =
+= Will these roles be allocated to new users registering with a new site? =

 Yes, users registering with a site will receive all the existing default roles.